rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 https://<Your Org>.crm.dynamics.com/Apps/uniquename/<Your App Unique Name>/main.aspx?appid=82853804-d2b3-4536-ba75-f49ccca681eapagetype=entitylist&etn=contact
 ``

 Because the unique name does not change between environment you can now eliminate any calls you previously did to the Model-driven App entity.
 You may still need to get the host url for the environment you are in if using Power Apps or Power Automate.
+To get the url in Power Automate you can make a call to a Dataverse entity and then parse out the url from the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTkwOTUxNzQsLTYzNDg3MjEyOSwtOD
+eyJoaXN0b3J5IjpbLTIxNDQzNDQ0NDUsLTYzNDg3MjEyOSwtOD
 QzNzk5NDcyXX0=
 -->